scrapjs/jsxify/readme.md

 ## Motivation

-Creating a centralized type of component and then providing a bunch of adapters does not seem to be feasible task, since there is huge amount of various framework-based components - converting all of them to another one UI framework would be a massive task.
+Creating a centralized type of component, alike to `hyperdom` or many others, and then providing adapters does not seem to be feasible task, since there is huge amount of various framework-based components - converting all of them to another one UI framework would be a massive task.

-Instead, providing a bunch of adapters for frameworks and enabling JSX → HTML conversion would wash out framework differences and unite them into a single unopinionated workflow.
+Instead, providing adapters for frameworks and enabling JSX → HTML/vdom conversion would erase framework differences and create single unopinionated workflow.

 ## License